JanosKrizsan/Selenium_Bots/README.md

 ## Misc.

-For less hassle, I am using Sublime Text for these.
+For less hassle, I am using Sublime Text for these.<br>
+For an ST 3 cheat sheet click [here](https://www.shortcutfoo.com/app/dojos/sublime-text-3-win/cheatsheet)